noelcv/outerbanks-api/README.md

 ## 2. Generate the schema.resolvers / model_gen.go  /generated.go by running
 `go run github.com/99designs/gqlgen generate`

+PS: When regenerating the code on VS Code, you might have a bunch of linting errors.
+Reloading the Page should fix them.

 ## 3. Confirm the API can still work
 `go run server.go`